Emmanuel3240/Emmanuel3240/README.md

 - 👋 Hi, I’m Emmanuel
 - 👀 I’m interested in Frontend
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning ReactJS and C#
 - 💞️ I’m looking to collaborate on some jr´s proyects
 - 📫 How to reach me...
 Instagram, Twitter, Telegram... as @Emmanuel3240